lachlansimpson/footscray/Footscray_notes_on_a_suburb.rst

 Other assorted
 --------------

-Pizza: Domenicos.
-Menu is on the fridge, great pizza.
+**Pizza: Domenicos** - Menu is on the fridge, great pizza.
 From the Gourment section:
 I like the Garden Vego, Fiona doesn't.
 We both like The Florentine, Tuscan Style, Gourmet Margarita.
 Their garlic pizza is also good, with or without cheese, and the plain Margarita.
 They deliver, every day except Monday.
 Menu on fridge.

-Vietnamese: Hao Phong 136 Hopkins Street, Footscray.
+**Vietnamese: Hao Phong** - 136 Hopkins Street, Footscray.
 Recommend: Cheap and Cheerful, fast service.
 Vietnamese coleslaw with Tofu; salt and pepper tofu; Clay hotpot with tofu and vegetables ( we have it with black bean, rice is crunchy from being baked onto bottom of pot, #65).
 Also try the Fresh Lemon Juice with Soda (#170) or the iced vietnamese coffee (#177 or #178).
 Closed on Wednesdays.

-Vietnamese: Sapa Hills.
-A little more expensive, and a little more inventive, than Hao Phong.
+**Vietnamese: Sapa Hills** - A little more expensive, and a little more inventive, than Hao Phong.
 Super tasty.
 Sometimes a little too clever and can get busy.

-Vietnamese Bakery: There are two on Hopkins near the top end of Leeds st. Both do a decent tofu vietnamese roll.
+**Vietnamese Bakery** - There are two on Hopkins near the top end of Leeds st.
+Both do a decent tofu vietnamese roll.
 I prefer the one next to the duck restaurant.
 Both do a decent iced Vietnamese coffee too.

-Ethiopian: Cafe Lalibela.
-Ethiopian is very vegan friendly and the Vegetarian platter for two is excellent.
+**Ethiopian: Cafe Lalibela** -  Ethiopian is very vegan friendly and the Vegetarian platter for two is excellent.
 Super cheap for what you get.
 Can take a while to be served if you ime it wrong - watch for big tables and order before them!

-Vegan Tacos: The Reverence Hotel on Tuesday nights does $3 vegan tacos.
+**Vegan Tacos: The Reverence Hotel** - on Tuesday nights does $3 vegan tacos.
 Short walk on the other side of the station/tracks.

-Lentil as Anything: For your pay what you want veggie meal.
+**Lentil as Anything** - For your pay what you want veggie meal.
 Barkley St.

 Bars and the etc